Google Summer of Code

 - GStreamer, for low-level work, such as improving filters/effects, codecs, hardware decoding/encoding acceleration, analysis, etc. Written in C. For those seeking a challenging audio and video experience where optimization is key.

 We'd love to see GSoC proposals originating from an itch you need to scratch.
 You are welcome to ask around and bring your own ideas.
-If you're not sure where you can be most useful, have a look at the “large” tasks in the fun tasks for newcomers list.
-They are fun cool features very suitable for a GSoC project.
-See the roadmap for our overall vision for the project.
+If you're not sure where you can be most useful, have a look at our list of GSoC project ideas.
 Deadlines for applying are approaching fast, hurry up!

 See Past GSoCs for details on what the previous GSoC students did.